-A cost estimate is more than just your average itemized list of costs because it also details the assumptions behind each cost.
+A cost estimate is more than just your average itemized simple list of costs because it also details the assumptions behind each cost.
 These assumptions are then organized into a project report to serve as the basis of the estimate, detailing what the cost includes and what it doesn’t.
 The usefulness of a cost estimate relies on its accuracy.
 Follow these steps to write a quality cost estimate:

 1. Be accurate: Any cost estimate only proves its worth when it is accurately given.
 You may have got the most accurate estimate strategies but you can improve its accuracy by revising your estimate templates as the project is defined.
 Make allowances for shortages in resources, project evaluation, and contingencies.

-2. Provide documentation: Construction project leaders are naturally held responsible for the cost estimates they release so it is crucial the assumptions behind the estimates provided are properly identified and put on file.
-Documentation helps avoid misunderstandings and helps parties understand the varying versions of estimates in the future.
+2. Provide documentation: Construction project leaders are naturally held responsible for the cost estimates they release so it is crucial the assumptions behind the professional estimates provided are properly identified and put on file.
+Documentation helps avoid misunderstandings and helps parties understand the varying versions of estimates services in the future.

 3. Detail risks: Any home renovation project can be affected by negative risks so it is vital to have allowances in your cost estimates.
 Identifying risks and allocating contingency plans is the best and most common strategies.
 This is also why estimates should actually be overestimated rather than the opposite and those who prepare them should be able to establish the level of tolerance for deviating figures.

 4. Apply uniformity: Be consistent.
 If you specialize in home remodeling projects around the area and they’re loosely the same type, having a consistent unit cost across your projects is reasonable.
 You can make adjustments based on trends and inflation but this type of uniformity in your estimate is possible especially for construction companies that are taking many similar projects which allows them to develop lists for recording recommended and average unit costs.